hpwit/I2SAPA102/README.md

 In the FastLED library, for the esp32 and the ws281X leds, the parallel output is automatically enabled.
 Two methods are available (RMT or I2S) I will not go into too much details into their difference here.
 But there is not yet a possiblity to drive clock driven leds like APA102 in parallel output.

 ## Goal of this library
 Like has been done for the I2S parallel output, I have first developped the driver 'out of' the FastLED framework to have more control during the development phase.
-This library uses the CRBG object hence is fully compatible to be used with the FastLED library. in a long term when testing done, it will be integrated within the FastlED framework
+This library uses the CRBG object hence is fully compatible to be used with the FastLED library.

+### I do  not want to rewrite all my code FastLED based
+Do not worry in a long term when testing is done, the code will be integrated within the FastlED framework.

 ## How to use it ?